milvus-io/milvus-docs/site/en/userGuide/manage-collections.md

 # }
 ```

-### Load a collection partially (Public Review)
+### Load a collection partially (Public Preview)

 <div class="alert note">

-This feature is currently in public review.
+This feature is currently in public preview.
 The API and functionality may change in the future.

 </div>